3DPPE: 3D Point Positional Encoding for Multi-Camera 3D Object Detection Transformers: Related Work

 \section{Related Work}

-\textbf{Transformer-based object detector.} DETR \cite{detr} is the first end-to-end transformer detector that models object detection as a set prediction problem, where hand-designed non-maximum suppression (NMS) is eliminated.
-Deformable DETR \cite{deformabledetr} adopts deformable attention and utilizes multi-level image features to solve the problems of slow convergence and poor performance in detecting small objects.
-Two-stage schemes \cite{deformabledetr,efficientdetr,tsp} use the top-k scoring region proposals output by the first stage to initialize the object queries in decoder for speeding up convergence. \cite{anchordetr,dabdetr,acceleratingdetr} use anchor points or anchor boxes to generate object queries, which provide explicit positional priors.
-Both SMCA\cite{smca} and Conditional DETR\cite{conditionaldetr} improve cross-attention mechanisms by further exploit the spatial information in the decoder embedding.
-DN-DETR\cite{dndetr} and its variant DINO\cite{dino} utilize denoising learning to alleviate the instability of bipartite graph matching.
+\textbf{Transformer-based object detection.} Object detection has been an active research topic in computer vision for several decades.
+Traditional object detection approaches, such as sliding window-based methods (one-stage) and region-based (two-stage) methods, have achieved significant progress in recent years.
+However, these methods generally rely on hand-designed components, such as non-maximum-suppression (NMS) or anchor generation.
+DETR \cite{detr} is a pioneering work that introduces the transformer-based framework to solve object detection as a set prediction problem, eliminating the need for heuristic target assignment and extra post-processing like non-maximum suppression (NMS).
+Deformable DETR \cite{deformabledetr} improves DETR by introducing deformable attention and multi-level image features to ameliorate the slow convergence problem and to improve the poor detection performance for small objects.
+Two-stage schemes \cite{deformabledetr,efficientdetr,tsp} use the top-k scoring region proposals to initialize the object queries for convergence acceleration. \cite{anchordetr,dabdetr,acceleratingdetr} use anchor points or anchor boxes to generate object queries, which provide explicit positional priors.
+SMCA \cite{smca} and Conditional DETR \cite{conditionaldetr} enhance the cross-attention mechanisms by leveraging the spatial information in the decoder embedding.
+DN-DETR \cite{dndetr} and its variant DINO \cite{dino} incorporate denoising techniques to ameliorate the instability problem of bipartite graph matching.

+\textbf{Multi-camera 3D object detection.} Previous works on multi-camera object detection have typically used monocular detection to process each view separately, followed by post-processing to merge the results into a unified coordinate system.
+However, this approach is limited in its ability to utilize information from multiple views simultaneously and can lead to missed detections, particularly for truncated objects.
+A promising paradigm has emerged recently that converts multi-camera features from perspective view to bird's-eye view (BEV) and performs object detection under BEV.
+Two representative approaches within this paradigm are LSS-based and transformer-based.

+The LSS-based methods, such BEVDet \cite{bevdet} and BEVDet4D \cite{bevdet4d}, are effective approaches for converting multi-camera features into a dense bird's-eye view (BEV) representation using LSS \cite{lss}.
+Specifically, these methods predict the categorical depth distribution of each pixel in the image feature map to generate the dense BEV representation, which can provide comprehensive information for 3D object detection.
+Following methods, such as BEVDepth \cite{bevdepth} and STS \cite{sts} explicitly introduce a sub-network for depth estimation to refine the depth prediction.